 Countrywide, Australia’s reputation for superb dining rests on local produce like Sydney oysters and east coast prawns.
 In the multicultural capitals, the Asian flavours of Malaysian laksa noodles or Thai tom yum soup share the menu with spaghetti and sushi.
 Australian hotels showcase Modern Australian cuisine, and acclaimed winery restaurants around the nation are the regional stars.
 Head to Victoria’s Yarra Valley, the Hunter Valley in New South Wales and Tamar Valley in Tasmania to pair shiraz and cabernet sauvignon wines with seasonal tasting menus.

 Snorkel the corals of the Great Barrier Reef off Queensland and see friendly dolphins come to play at Monkey Mia in Western Australia.
 In the Northern Territory, the red rock of Uluru (Ayers Rock) glows in the setting sun and myriad birds fly over the Kakadu wetlands.
-Seasonal wildflowers turn Western Australia into a sea of colour.
+Seasonal wildflowers turn Western Australia into a sea of color.
 Winter snow bunnies hit the slopes on the Australian Alps running through New South Wales and Victoria.